Hirlam/Trac2Markdown.jl/docs/src/ObservationPreprocessing/Bator.md

 ```

 ### param.cfg
-BATOR reads BUFR data according to definitions describing BUFR templates in the ''param.cfg'' file.
-The general layout of definitions in the ''param.cfg'' file is as follows:
+BATOR reads BUFR data according to definitions describing BUFR templates in the *param.cfg* file.
+The general layout of definitions in the *param.cfg* file is as follows:
 ```bash
 BEGIN sensor
 a b c d